dboddie-canonical-work/disgorged-docs/the-desktop-interfaces.rst

 Extra information
 -----------------

 Graphical applications also require additional libraries and environment configuration to function correctly inside a snap.
 Snapcraft has various tools to help you with that.
-Read the `snapping desktop applications <desktop-applications.md>`__ documentation for more information about these tools.
+Read the :ref:`snapping desktop applications <desktop-applications>` documentation for more information about these tools.
 Please feel free to ask questions in the `forum <https://forum.snapcraft.io>`__ or on `Rocketchat <https://rocket.ubuntu.com/channel/snapcraft>`__ if you are having trouble.

 The ``snappy-debug`` tool can help identify interfaces your snap needs.
 See the `forum <https://snapcraft.io/docs/security-policy-and-sandboxing>`__ for details.

 References
 ----------

--  `Supported Interfaces <supported-interfaces.md>`__
+-  :ref:`Supported Interfaces <supported-interfaces>`
 -  https://snapcraft.io/docs/desktop-interfaces-moving-forward
 -  https://github.com/ubuntu/snapcraft-desktop-helpers